Enigma (German band): 2000s

 On 26 September 2006, Enigma's sixth album A Posteriori was released worldwide, containing a new version of "Hello and Welcome" and the new song "Goodbye, Milky Way".
 A DVD version of A Posteriori was released on 16 December 2006, which featured kaleidoscope images in synchronization with the multi-channel remastered music.
 A Posteriori received a Grammy nomination as Best New Age Album, its second in that category following 1996's Le Roi Est Mort, Vive Le Roi! nomination.
 In late March 2007, a Private Lounge remix album version of A Posteriori was released on the iTunes Music Store.
-This compilation includes 12 new remixed tracks from the album by artists such as Boca Junior, Tocadisco, and more.
+This compilation includes twelve new remixed tracks from the album by artists such as Boca Junior, Tocadisco and more.
 Some of these tracks were available previously on the original A Posteriori iTunes version of the album and the previously mentioned DVD release.

 On 19 September 2008, Enigma's seventh album Seven Lives Many Faces was released worldwide.
 The lead single, "Seven Lives", is a fusion of modern and classical elements.

-The Platinum Collection, a 3-CD compilation, was released on 27 November 2009 in Germany, and on 9 February 2010 worldwide.
+The Platinum Collection, a three-disc compilation, was released on 27 November 2009 in Germany, and on 9 February 2010 worldwide.
 The first CD contains Enigma hits.
 The second CD contains remixes.
 The third CD is a collection of "lost tracks", musical experiments which never were finalized and released previously.